pegasystems/pega-datascientist-tools/README.md

+---
+title: "CDH Tools"
+output:
+  html_document
+---

 # Customer Decision Hub Data Scientist Tools

-Utilities, tools and demo scripts for data scientists to work with Pega DSM/CDH.
+Notebooks and utilities for data scientists to work with Pega DSM/CDH.

 We release this under the Apache 2.0 license and welcome contributing back, preferably through pull requests, but just submitting an Issue or sending a note to the authors is fine too.

+Tooling exists in both R and Python, although not all functionality is identical.

+Next to the brief documentation below, extensive documention is available on the [Wiki of this repository](https://github.com/pegasystems/cdh-datascientist-tools/wiki).

 ## R